 Atlas Network is delighted to announce the finalists for the 2019 Europe Liberty Award, which will be presented on May 9 at the Europe Liberty Forum in Athens, Greece.
 The four finalists are EasyBusiness (Ukraine), Lithuanian Free Market Institute (LFMI, Lithuania), Libertarian Club—Libek (Serbia), and Ukrainian Economic Freedoms Foundation (UEFF, Ukraine).
 Each finalist will receive a $1,500 USD prize, and the winner will receive a $6,500 USD prize.
 The Regional Liberty Award program is generously sponsored by John Templeton Foundation.

-Atlas Network is excited to announce the finalists of this year’s Think Tank Shark Tank — Europe competition, which is sponsored by the Smith Family Foundation and will be held during Europe Liberty Forum from May 29-30 in Copenhagen, Denmark.
+Atlas Network is excited to announce the finalists of this year’s Think Tank Shark Tank — Europe competition, which is sponsored by the Smith Family Foundation and will be held during Europe Liberty Forum from May 9-10 in Athens, Greece.
 Three think tank professionals will compete in a showcase of the region’s most exciting new projects.
 The winner, chosen by a panel of judges comprised of thought leaders in the industry, will receive a $10,000 prize in project seed-funding.
-The finalists are Admir Čavalić (Bosnia and Herzegovina), Ratko Nikolić (Serbia), and Maryan Zablotskyy (Ukraine).

 Every day, Atlas Network partners are doing amazing work around the globe, being the doers, the shakers and movers, the champions of freedom.

-Stay connected with what they are accomplishing; subscribe today and get the full report, straight to your inbox, every two weeks.
+Stay connected with what they are accomplishing; subscribe today and get the full report, straight to your inbox, every month.
 You may also receive information and direct marketing from us, but you may update your preferences at any time.